auryn31/spring-async-rest-example/README.md

-# Spring Async Rest Example
+# Async Rest Example

-Here is an example of an asynchronus rest endpoint with rxjava and kotlin in spring boot
+Here is an example of an asynchronus rest endpoint with rxjava and kotlin in spring boot/vert.x/quarkus/helidon

 Full article: